 - Start sliding the knife downwards in a semi-circular motion, in the direction your blade’s edge is pointing.
 You should visualize a 45ᵒ angle, and sweep the blade half that amount, until your knife’s top reaches the bottom end of the stone.

 - Repeat the same in the opposite direction your blade’s edge was pointing previously, and don’t forget to do both sides of the blade.

 - Repeat the procedure 5-10 minutes for a decently sharped knife.

-It is very important to maintain the angle and rhythm of the sharpening for a good result.
-You might need to concentrate more than you thought you should, because maintaining the angle and the rhythm isn’t simple.
-Most people lose track, and in most swipes don’t get the same angle as in the previous one.
+It is very important to maintain the angle and rhythm of the sharpening for good results.
+You might need to concentrate, because maintaining the angle and the rhythm isn’t easy.
+Most people don’t get the same angle every time.

 Tips and tricks:

 - A good way to keep the same angle is to keep your fingers on top of your blade while sweeping it across the surface of the rock.
 This is easier to do when sharpening with a bigger stone.